 1. INTRODUCTION

-As the world's population grows, one of the most difficult challenges facing the agricultural community will be meeting the demands placed on agriculture to supply future food (Hemathilake et al 2022).
+As the world's population grows, one of the most difficult challenges facing the agricultural community will be meeting the demands placed on agriculture to supply future food (Hemathilake et al. 2022).
 To meet this challenge, a significant effort focusing on the soil biological system and the agroecosystem as a whole is required to better understand the complex processes and interactions governing the stability of agricultural land (Sengupta and Gunri 2015).
 Agricultural scientists have begun to focus on belowground plant characteristics, including plant, soil and environmental factors that influence above-ground traits like yield.
 Yield is an essential aspect for farmers and is influenced by soil-related factors involving below-ground microbiomes (Preece and Penuelas 2016).
 The belowground microbiome communicates between plants and available nutrient and water in soil (Orrelle and Bennett 2013).

 Among the many challenges being faced by agricultural, soil nutrient deficiency is a significant environmental stress that limits plant growth and crop productivity.
-Plants respond to the availability and distribution of nutrients in soils by modulating their root architecture and using efficient physiological strategies to obtain nutrients from less soluble sources (Francis et al 2023).
+Plants respond to the availability and distribution of nutrients in soils by modulating their root architecture and using efficient physiological strategies to obtain nutrients from less soluble sources (Francis et al., 2023).
 Root exudates from plants attract microbes and interlink plants to soil microbiota.
-They are plant responses to conditions that may be favourable or unfavourable for growth and play a role in overcoming different stresses (Iannucci et al 2017).
+They are plant responses to conditions that may be favourable or unfavourable for growth and play a role in overcoming different stresses (Iannucci et al., 2017).

 Phosphorus is an essential plant nutrient whose deficiency severely limits crop yields especially wheat (Munishi and Ndakidemi 2022).
 Wheat is a critical staple crop that accounts for approximately 20 % of the global daily caloric intake.
-Substantial enhancements in wheat yields are required to mitigate the ongoing population expansion (Erenstein et al 2022).
+Substantial enhancements in wheat yields are required to mitigate the ongoing population expansion (Erenstein et al., 2022).
 Agricultural intensification has necessitated the addition of phosphate not only to increase crop yield but also to improve soil phosphorus status to avoid further soil degradation.
 However, it is becoming increasingly clear that conventional agricultural practices cannot sustain a healthy plant-soil system as a production base.
 Agriculturally important microbes, biofertilizers, can potentially be used to reduce dependency on chemical P fertilizers.
 For the present study, we hypothesized that the abundance of phosphate solubilizing bacteria (PSB) present associated with locally adapted landrace variety would be greater from that associated with modern cultivars.
 Our second focus question was to determine whether the PSB were more predominant in rhizospheric soil than endophytic tissue (root and shoot).
-It has been reported that decades of breeding programs have resulted in alteration of plant holobionts (Dasotgeer et al 2020).
+It has been reported that decades of breeding programs have resulted in alteration of plant holobionts (Dasotgeer et al. 2020).
 Landrace varieties evolve naturally in absence of anthropogenic control and exhibit greater adaptability to natural environment.

 2. mETHODOLOGY